TheoAnim/Time-Series-Project/README.md

 The next model we considered is the auto regressive moving average (ARMA) model.
 The best-fitting ARMA $(p, q)$ is chosen using the smallest AIC by trying a range of combinations of p and q in the arima function.
 The best ARMA model was identified to have $p, q= 2$.
 The correlogram of the residuals of the ARMA $(2, 0, 2)$ model were identified to be a realization of white noise.
 The correlogram of the residuals squared showed similar results.

+Other time series model were considered and the "best model" was selected as the one with the smallest AIC and the appropriate correlogram plot